DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 An example response body is listed below.

+**Providers should note:**

+* The DfE has [previously advised](/api-reference/release-notes.html#15-march-2023) of the possibility that participants may be registered as duplicates with multiple participant_ids.
+Where the DfE identifies duplicates, it will fix the error by ‘retiring’ one of the participant IDs, then associating all records and data under the remaining ID.
+* Providers can check if an ECF participant’s ID has changed using the `participant_id_changes` nested structure in the [ECFEnrolment](/api-reference/reference-v3.html#schema-ecfenrolment), which contains a `from_participant_id` and a `to_participant_id` string fields, as well a `changed_at` date value

 For more detailed information see the specifications for this [view multiple ECF participants endpoint](/api-reference/reference-v3.html#api-v3-participants-ecf-get).

 #### Example response body: